7 Natural Nitrogen For Plants Homemade (2023)

 Nutritious Banana Peels

-Banana peels are good source of nitrogen for plants.
-It is advised that cut the peels into small pieces to accelerate the decaying process.
+Banana peels are a good source of nitrogen for plants.
+It is advised to cut the peels into small pieces to accelerate the decaying process.
 Then, dig small holes near the base of your plants and bury the banana peel pieces in the soil.
-Once the banana peels starts to decompose the nutrients like nitrogen and potassium are released into the soil.
-You can increase soil fertility and healthy growth of plant, without using chemical fertilizers.
+Once the banana peels start to decompose nutrients like nitrogen and potassium are released into the soil.
+You can increase soil fertility and healthy growth of plants, without using chemical fertilizers.

 Eggshells

-Before using the eggshells clean the eggshells to remove any residue which can be cause of fungus.
+Before using the eggshells clean the eggshells to remove any residue that can cause fungus.
 To increase decomposition speed crush the eggshells into small pieces.
 Eggshells contain calcium and nitrogen, which are released throughout the process of decomposition.
-By using eggshells as fertilizer improves the soil fertility.
-You can provide nitrogen to your plants in an economical way and using eggshells as fertilizer is completely environmental friendly.
+Using eggshells as fertilizer improves the soil fertility.
+You can provide nitrogen to your plants in an economical way and using eggshells as fertilizer is completely environmentally friendly.

 Utilizing green waste for a nitrogen boost from the Kitchen and Garden